 Can my partner attend antenatal appointments and birth?

 We have made temporary changes to our visiting policies in response to the coronavirus (COVID-19) pandemic in order to reduce the spread of infection.
+See our maternity visiting guidance for more information.

 What should I do if the baby’s movements are slowing down?